-Upload your VCF file and navigate a structured atlas of gene-level knowledge — constraint metrics, clinical annotations, and disease associations, drawn from open science databases.
+Upload your VCF file and navigate a structured atlas of gene-level knowledge.
+Get constraint metrics, clinical annotations, and disease associations, drawn from open science databases.

 No clinical interpretations.
 No risk scores.
 Just the science.